HOME—International Scouting—Scouting Organizations

 **—The 56 associations and 7 federations that belong to both WOSM and WAGGGS are counted in each group's total, but are counted only once for the grand total.

-***—With a world population of about 7 billion, and about 38 million in Scouting, that means that one out of every 184 people on earth are directly involved in Scouting.
+***—With a world population of about 7 billion, and about 38 million in Scouting, that means that one out of every 184 people on earth is directly involved in Scouting.

 Relative Membership of the World Scout Organizations for Youth